OpenDrupal/archived-opendrupal-drupal-fundamentals/slide-foundation/readme.md

-# Open Drupal slide foundation
+# OpenDrupal slide foundation
-A Reveal.js based package for slides with Open Drupal style.
+A Reveal.js based package for slides with OpenDrupal style.
 It includes the reveal.js package to allow on-line presentation of slides and immediate usage after downloading on any computer.

 ## Development
 Development works require Node and npm.
 See https://docs.npmjs.com/getting-started/installing-node